 Storage Quick Start

-Through this guide you will learn the basics of Exoscale’s Simple Object Storage (SOS).
+This guide demonstrate the basics of Exoscale’s Simple Object Storage (SOS).

-Your data will stay in the zone you initially stored it to, Exoscale will not move date on your behalf.
-For Example if you first upload data to Simple Object Storage in Geneva, then your data is kept in Switzerland, under Swiss privacy regulation.
-Whatever the initial location, it is replicated in that same location in at least three physical distinct copies to ensure maximum safety.
+Your data will stay in the zone in which you store it.
+Exoscale will never move data on your behalf.
+For example, if you first upload data to Simple Object Storage in Geneva, then your data is kept in Switzerland, under Swiss privacy regulations.
+Whichever the initial location, it is replicated in that same location in at least three physical distinct copies to ensure maximum safety.

-All the actions we will perform through the command-line can also be performed through the interface: you can do almost everything in the Exoscale Console as well, although the real power of SOS is in the tools you may script and in the clients you may use in your application.
+All the actions we will demonstrate through the command line can also be performed through our CLI or the Portal, although the real power of SOS is in the tools you script, and in the clients you may use in your application.

 S3 Compatibility

-SOS is S3-compatible: this means it works with most object storage clients and provides library access from a host of languages.
-You can drop-in from other services and you don’t have to fear to be locked in.
-Most of the time a simple change of API credentials and endpoint allows to switch to our service.
+SOS is S3 compatible, so it works with most object storage clients and provides library access from a host of languages.
+You can drop in from other services and you will not be locked in.
+Most of the time, a change of API credentials and endpoint allows you to switch to our service.

-Here are a few clients and tools that you can use with no friction:
+Here are a few clients and tools that you can use:

 in this guide.